Last updated Aug 24, 2015

 Dr. Eric Hoskins was first elected as the MPP for the Toronto riding of St. Paul’s in 2009.
 He was appointed as Minister of Health and Long-Term Care in June 2014.
 He has previously served as Minister of Economic Development, Trade and Employment, Minister of Children and Youth Services, and Minister of Citizenship and Immigration.

-Eric is a renowned humanitarian, family doctor, husband and father – and a proud Ontarian with a long and dedicated record of public service.
+Eric is a renowned humanitarian, physician, husband and father – and a proud Ontarian with a long and dedicated record of public service.

 After finishing his medical studies at McMaster University, and subsequently at Oxford University as a Rhodes Scholar, Eric spent nearly a decade as a doctor and humanitarian in war-torn regions in Africa and around the world.
 Eric later served as the senior advisor to then Foreign Minister Lloyd Axworthy on such issues as human rights, child soldiers, peacekeeping and the landmines ban.
 Together with his wife Dr. Samantha Nutt, the two founded the international charity War Child Canada to help hundreds of thousands of children in war-affected regions across the globe.